irvs/ros2_tms_for_construction/README.md

 Now, if you follow the steps in chapter 4 to configure ROS2-TMS-for-construction, you can see the zx120 on OperaSim-PhysX running as follows.

+Of course, you can also use Groot to monitor the tasks being performed by the Behavior Tree while the Task Scheduler is running, as shown in the following video.

 ### 6. Insert new data to tms_db